Unifying quantum stochastic methods using Wick's theorem on the Keldysh contour: Introduction

-Our method allows us to make interesting statements about the nature of the noises appearing in the SVNE.
+From a more formal and theoretical perspective, our method enables us to make insightful statements about the nature of the noise terms appearing in the SVNE.
 Specifically, in Sec.~\ref{sec:reduction} we show, using a ``partial'' Wick's theorem, that it is possible to write the solution to the SVNE in terms of a single real noise with a positive semidefinite autocorrelation function.
 Moreover, in Sec.~\ref{sec:measurements} we show how the SVNE is influenced by a measurement on the environment performed before it starts interacting with the system.
 We find that if the environment satisfies appropriate semiclassical conditions, it is possible to interpret the noise with a positive semidefinite autocorrelation appearing in the SVNE in terms of the outcomes of a single heterodyne initial measurement.
-This provides additional insights into the open problem of determining whether non-Markovian stochastic equations admit a general measurement interpretation~\cite{gambetta2002measurement,diosi2008retarded,wiseman2008pure,megier2020measurement}.
+This provides additional insights into the open problem of determining whether non-Markovian stochastic equations admit a general measurement interpretation~\cite{gambetta2002measurement,diosi2008retarded,wiseman2008pure,megier2020measurement, kronke2012non}.
 Finally, in Sec.~\ref{sec:conclusions} we draw our conclusions.